US Core Implementation Guide

 Page standards status: Informative

 The US Core FHIR Profiles are designed to be the base set of requirements for FHIR implementation in the US.
-All US Realm implementation guides SHALL use the US Core Profiles or SHALL explicitly state why they are unable to use.
-Throughout the development of US Core, implementers, the government, and the clinical community have brought forward additional requirements for US Core.
+All US Realm implementation guides SHALL use the US Core Profiles or SHALL explicitly state why they are unable to use them.
+Throughout the development of US Core, implementers, the government, and the clinical community have brought forward additional requirements.
 This section outlines the approach to growth and a place for items that may be added to US Core.

 US Core Yearly Updates